Cortland County assistance programs.

 Help with bills and access social services

-Catholic Charities of Cortland (dial (607) 756-5992) is a non-profit family service agency that provides people direct human services through a variety of assistance programs and other services.
-Some of the resources offered to qualified individuals includes Emergency Financial Assistance, Basic Need, Community Food Pantry, Funds for Utility and Heating Bills, STEPS/Teen Services, Men’s Club and more.
+Catholic Charities of Cortland (dial (607) 756-5992) is a non-profit, church based family service agency that provides people direct human services through a variety of assistance programs and other services.
+Some of the resources offered to qualified individuals includes Emergency Financial Assistance, Basic Needs, and a free Community Food Pantry.
+There is also grants or Funds for Utility and Heating Bills, STEPS/Teen Services, Men’s Club and more.
 The organization also works with local churches to provide food, meals, and help to people facing eviction or who are homeless.
 Social workers also partner with state of New York to provide public aid to the needy.
 Read more Cortland Catholic Charities assistance.

 The Cortland County Community Action Program (CAPCO) runs some of its own assistance programs, and is also a leading agency to turn to for access to both New York and federal government programs.
 They offer the following options.